Araton95/SafePay-SmartContract/README.md

 [![Platform](https://img.shields.io/badge/Compiler-^0.4.18-yellow.svg)](http://solidity.readthedocs.io/en/v0.4.18/)

 ## It's simple solution for secure online shopping.
-If you buy something on a website, buyer/courier will get their money only after delivery your product.
+Buying something with this smart contract, buyer/courier will get their money only after delivers your product.
 All info about order and shipment will be based on blockchain for transparency.

 ## STEP 1 - Company deploys smart contract